nhsbsa/nhsbsa-asc-tfrs-design-history/app/posts/claims/2025-05-01-edit-a-claim-second.md

 ## What our ideas were

-Held a in person workshop with design and content, to come together to thing about the problems around the claim scaffold screen.
+We held an in-person workshop with design and content, to come together to think about the problems around the claim scaffold screen.

 <div style="display: flex; flex-wrap: wrap; gap: 1rem;">
   <div style="flex: 1; max-width: 48%;">